Utilization Management

 Out-of-Network or Nonparticipating Providers/Facilities

 This will depend on your plan.
-We recommend you check your provider directory or contact our Customer Solutions team by calling the number on the back of your health plan ID card.
+We recommend you check your provider directory or contact our Customer Solutions team by calling the number on your health plan ID card.

 Generally: